Locations:

 Indications and contraindications

-With TAR now a viable option for patients, surgeons must be aware of both the indications and contraindications for the procedure.
-As with total hip and knee replacement, patients with end-stage arthritis are candidates for the surgery, assuming they have not had success with conservative treatments such as activity modification, bracing, anti-inflammatories, injections and shoe-wear modifications.
+With TAR now a successful option for patients seeking to preserve motion, surgeons must be aware of both the indications and contraindications for the procedure.
+As with total hip and knee replacement, patients with end-stage arthritis are candidates for the surgery.
+Surgery is considered only after trialing nonoperative treatments, such as NSAID medications, activity modification, bracing, anti-inflammatories, injections and shoe-wear modifications.

 Absolute contraindications to TAR are: